rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 settings to specify a multi-factor authentication policy for all account users.
 Administrators can update the account-wide settings to require multi-factor authentication for all users.
 When this setting is enabled, users cannot access their account until they configure multi-factor authentication.
-Current users are logged out as soon as the account-wide requirement is applied.
-At the next login, users are notified of the increased security and prompted to complete the setup process.
+The system logs current users out as soon as it applies the account-wide requirement.
+The next time they log in, users get a notification of the increased security and a prompt to complete the setup process.

-**Important**: By default MFA is enabled account wide, if you wish to disable this setting a Support ticket needs to be generated.
+**Important**: By default, we enable MFA account-wide.
+If you want to disable this setting, you need to generate a support ticket.

 **Notes**